Existence of closed geodesics on certain non-compact Riemannian manifolds: Introduction

 If the map $\pi_0(\La (M\setminus U))\ra \pi_0(\La M)$ is not injective or if \(\pi_m(\La M, \La (M\setminus U), c^*)\neq 0\) for some \(m\geq 1\) and some \(c^* \in \La (M\setminus U)\) which is non-contractible in \(M\setminus U\), one can prove the existence of a closed geodesic on $M$ using a min-max argument (similar to the above case when \(\pi_1(M,M\setminus U)=0\)).

 On the other hand, when \(\pi_1(M,M\setminus U)\neq 0\), we aim to prove the existence of a closed geodesic on $M$ using a minimization method.
 However, on a non-compact manifold, it may not be possible to obtain a closed geodesic by minimization since under the Birkhoff curve shortening flow, a loop might escape to infinity.
 So, for our proof method to work, we need to additionally assume that \(M\setminus U\) is connected (so that a non-trivial element in $\pi_1(M,M\setminus U)$ can be represented by a loop in $M$) and the map $\pi_0(\La (M\setminus U))\ra \pi_0(\La M)$ is not surjective.
-(We note that if \(M\setminus U\) is not connected, $\pi_1(M,M\setminus U)$ is necessarily non-zero.)
 The map $\pi_0(\La (M\setminus U))\ra \pi_0(\La M)$ fails to be surjective if and only if there exists a loop $\ga$ in $M$ which is not freely homotopic to a loop in $M\setminus U$.
 As a consequence, under the Birkhoff curve shortening flow, $\ga$ can not escape to infinity and hence must converge to a non-trivial closed geodesic.
+We remark that for the above mentioned min-max argument, we do not need to assume that $\msu$ is connected; however, if \(M\setminus U\) is not connected, $\pi_1(M,M\setminus U)$ is necessarily non-zero (cf. proof of Theorem \ref{thm} when either (C2) or (C3) holds in Section \ref{s.proof}).

 The condition $(*)$ for $(M,M\setminus U)$ has formal similarities with the topology of the free loop space $\La N$, where $N$ is a closed \Rm \mf \w negative sectional curvature. $(M,M\setminus U)$ satisfies condition $(*)$ if and only if $\pi_1(M, M\setminus U)\neq 0$, for each $\tilde{\Pi}\in \pi_0(\La M)$ \tes a unique $\Pi\in \pi_0(\La (M\setminus U))$ \st \(\Pi\subset \tilde{\Pi}\) and for each non-standard path-component $\tilde{\Pi}\in \pi_0(\La M)$ (i.e. $\tilde{\Pi}$ does not contain the constant loops), $\pi_i(\tilde{\Pi}, \Pi)=0$ \fa $i\geq 1$.
 (We note that, if $M\setminus U$ is connected, then $\pi_1(M, M\setminus U)\neq 0$ implies $\pi_1(M)\neq 0$, i.e. $\La M$ has more than one path-components.)
 On the other hand, if $N$ is a closed \Rm \mf \w negative sectional curvature, then $\pi_1(N)\neq 0$; the standard path-component of $\La N$ is homotopy equivalent to $N$ and does not contain any non-trivial closed geodesic; each non-standard path-component $\Pi$ of $\La N$ is homotopy equivalent to $S^1$ and contains a unique (up to reparametrization) closed geodesic, which is the minimizer of the length functional in $\Pi$.